mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 </a>
 </p>

-<p class="text-center date">Business Science Problem Framework (BSPF)</p>
+<p class="text-center date"><a href="/bspf.html">Business Science Problem Framework (BSPF)</a></p>

+<span data-sumome-listbuilder-embed-id="1e13d987ad901ab4571b6d92bb2ab8a2230c397b886c1fd49eba5392ed5c88cb"></span>

 ## Combining Decision Making And Project Management Tools

 The BSPF combines three tools making it both high level and detailed while being built on experience:

-- [Business Science Experience](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?coupon_code=DS4B15): Our own internal learnings that have been incorporated into a course available for students that want to learn [Data Science For Business (DS4B)](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?coupon_code=DS4B15).
+- [Business Science Experience](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/): Our own internal learnings that have been incorporated into a course available for students that want to learn [Data Science For Business (DS4B)](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/).
 From how to setup a data science project to how to show financial impact and size the business problem in terms executives need to see.

 - [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining): A high-level data mining project framework that generalizes well to any data science project, but lacks critical details for business problems.

 - [Principles by Ray Dalio](https://www.principles.com/): A great book that touches on so many learnings that Ray Dalio, Founder of Bridgewatter Capital, has learned through successes and failures.
 The learning and business analysis philosophy has been incorporated into the BSPF.

-> In our [Data Science For Business (DS4B 201 / HR 201) course](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?coupon_code=DS4B15), we show you how to implement the [Business Science Problem Framework](/bspf.html) process, and you will leave with a template and the knowledge to make an impact on your organization by making the best use of your organization's data.
+> In our [Data Science For Business (DS4B 201 / HR 201) course](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/), we show you how to implement the [Business Science Problem Framework](/bspf.html) process, and you will leave with a template and the knowledge to make an impact on your organization by making the best use of your organization's data.
 >
->~ Matt Dancho, Founder of Business Science // Instructor Of DS4B 201
+>- Matt Dancho, Founder of Business Science // Instructor Of DS4B 201

-<span data-sumome-listbuilder-embed-id="1e13d987ad901ab4571b6d92bb2ab8a2230c397b886c1fd49eba5392ed5c88cb"></span>

 ## How The BSPF Works <a class="anchor" id="bspf-structure"></a>